magento/merchdocs/src/catalog/inventory-stock-priority.md

 ![]({% link catalog/assets/inventory-priority-before.png %}){: .zoom}
 _Source order before prioritization_

 The merchant prefers to have shipments prioritized from the larger Berlin warehouse, then the London warehouse, the London overflow location, and finally the storefront in London.
-To reorder, the entries are dragged and dropped in order.
+To change the order, entries are dragged and dropped into the desired order.

 1. On the _Admin_ sidebar, go to **Stores** > _Inventory_ > **Stocks**.

-1. Open the needed stock in the edit mode.
+1. Open the stock in the edit mode.

-1. Expand _Sources_ tab if needed.
+1. Expand the _Sources_ tab, if needed.

 1. Use ![]({% link catalog/assets/inventory-icon-sort.png %}) to drag and drop the sources into a priority from top (first) to bottom (last).
 This order is important when shipping orders.
 SSA recommends shipments based on the order of sources